Generalized Linear Bandits: Almost Optimal Regret with One-Pass Update: Introduction

-Stochastic multi-armed bandits~\citep{1952'Robbins} represent a fundamental class of sequential decision-making problems where a learner interacts with environments by selecting actions (or arms) and receiving feedback in the form of rewards.
-The objective is to maximize the cumulative reward over time by balancing exploration and exploitation.
-In this paper, we focus on the contextual multi-armed bandit problem under the generalized linear model (GLM) framework~\citep{NIPS'10:GLB}, where each action is associated with a contextual feature vector $\x \in \X_t \subset\mathbb{R}^d$, and the reward $r\in\R$ is generated according to a GLM satisfying $\mathbb{E}[r\, \vert\, \x] = \mu(\x^\top \theta_*)$.
-Here, $\mu: \mathbb{R} \to \mathbb{R}$ is a non-linear link function in GLMs, and $\theta_* \in \mathbb{R}^d$ is an unknown parameter.
-Compared with the commonly studied linear case~\citep{NIPS'11:linear-bandits}, the generalized linear bandit (GLB) framework allows for a richer class of reward distributions, including Gaussian, Bernoulli, Poisson, and Exponential distributions.
-This flexibility enables the modeling of various real-world applications, such as recommendation systems~\citep{WWW'12:CB-recommendation} and personalized medicine~\citep{17:CB-Mobile-health}, where the feedback is binary (Bernoulli) or count-based (Poisson) and inherently non-linear.
-Besides its practical appeal, the study of GLB canonically lays theoretical foundations for other sequential decision-making problems, such as function approximation in reinforcement learning~\citep{ICLR'21:GLB-function-approximation}, safe exploration~\citep{NeurIPS'21:Safe-Policy-Optimization}, and dynamic pricing~\citep{DBLP:journals/mansci/ChenSW22}.
+Compared with the classical linear case~\citep{NIPS'11:linear-bandits}, the generalized linear bandit (GLB) framework allows for a richer class of reward distributions, including Gaussian, Bernoulli, and Poisson distributions.
+This flexibility enables the modeling of various real-world tasks, such as recommendation systems~\citep{WWW'12:CB-recommendation} and personalized medicine~\citep{17:CB-Mobile-health}, where the feedback is binary (Bernoulli) or count-based (Poisson) and inherently non-linear.
+Besides its practical appeal, the study of GLB lays theoretical foundations for other sequential decision-making problems, such as function approximation in RL~\citep{ICLR'21:GLB-function-approximation,NeurIPS'24:Logistic_MDP}, safe exploration~\citep{NeurIPS'21:Safe-Policy-Optimization}, and dynamic pricing~\citep{DBLP:journals/mansci/ChenSW22,NeurIPS'21:dynamic-pricing-ONS}.